-Table 7.2 National Monuments in County Council Ownership within 3km of Unit 1
+Table 5.2 National Monuments in County Council Ownership

 The Early Medieval Period

 Timahoe ecclesiastical complex LA018-031/001-009

 This complex is located 2.7km from the proposed substation site and was visited as part of the assessment process.
 The proposed substation site is not visible from the complex and is largely screened by trees within the complex itself.